-Heart rate technology continues to enable Ann Arbor Public Schools (Mich.) adapted (adaptive) physical education students to learn how to help manage their health and fitness.
+Heart rate technology continues to enable Ann Arbor Public Schools (Mich.) adapted (adaptive) physical education students to learn how to help manage their and fitness and emotions.

 “The component that individuals in my field need to understand is how this is really teaching cognition to students that we might not have realized that we could have taught cognitive components to,” Ann Arbor Adapted Physical Education Consultant Deak Swearingen explains.